Disposal of household waste

 What is household waste?

-Waste generated in homes, such as waste electrical and electronic equipment, clothes, batteries, accumulators, furniture and fittings, and waste and debris from minor construction and home repair works, are also included in this category.
+Waste generated in homes, such as used cooking oils, waste electrical and electronic equipment, textiles, batteries, accumulators, furniture, fittings and mattresses, as well as waste and debris from minor construction and home repair works, is also included in this category.

 Services related to household waste